 To boost your rewards earnings overall, consider using one of the following Chase card combinations:

-Chase Sapphire Preferred® Card and Chase Freedom Unlimited®: Chase Sapphire Preferred® Card lets you earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
-By contrast, with the Chase Freedom Unlimited®, you'll Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+Chase Sapphire Preferred® Card and Chase Freedom Unlimited®: Chase Sapphire Preferred® Card lets you earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide By contrast, with the Chase Freedom Unlimited®, you'll Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
 To make the best use of both cards, use your Chase Sapphire Preferred® Card for travel purchases outside the Chase Ultimate Rewards portal, and your Chase Freedom Unlimited® card for everything else.
 Then pool together points from both cards to gain 25% more value in travel redemption.

 Who it’s good for: Cardholders who travel a few times a year, but spend more at home.